-Some people out there claim that different glass shapes impact the wine you drink.
+Some people claim that different glass shapes impact the wine you drink.
 Does it really matter?
 Can the wine glass really impact the quality of what’s in your glass?

 Many wineophiles out there and many high-end restaurants and tasting rooms have a large selection of glassware that they pour out of.
 When you’re looking to truly make drinking wine an experience, there’s nothing greater than a beautifully crafted glass with a perfectly shaped bowl and thin glass that leads the wine to the perfect place on your tongue.

 But beyond the “feel” and the experience, there does exist science.
 Most wine glass marketing materials will lead you to some loosely described explanation that the glass “directs the wine to the tip of the tongue, highlighting the fruit and balancing the naturally high acidity.”
 (As described in Riedel’s Burgundy Grand Cru Glass).
-However, these explanations are based on a now outdated (and originally misunderstood) “tongue map” science that claimed that certain areas of the tongue experienced different tastes.
-We now hold this to not be true.
+However, these explanations are based on a now outdated (and originally misunderstood) “tongue map” science that claims that certain areas of the tongue experience different tastes.
+We now hold this not to be true.

-Instead, however, the science for these different glass types come from the importance of smell when you are eating or drinking.
-The various wine glasses designed for enhancing your wine experience do so by enhancing the aromas.
+Instead, however, the science for these different glass types comes from the importance of smell when you are eating or drinking.
+The various wine glasses designed to enhance your wine experience do so by enhancing the aromas.
 Bulbous wine bellies and narrow rims funnel aromas and highlight smells… and 80% of what we “taste” is actually, in fact, smell.